Shopify/liquid/filters/lstrip.md

 title: lstrip
 ---

-`lstrip` removes all whitespace (tabs, spaces, and newlines) from the left side of a string.
+Removes all whitespaces (tabs, spaces, and newlines) from a string.

 ```liquid
 {% raw %}